Phuket Temples Tour

 A couple of weeks ago I had a free Saturday afternoon, did not fancy staying home, and was feeling in the mood for a temple .. this used to happen a lot.
 Phuket has many Buddhist temples and also plenty of Chinese shrines and mosques and even a Sikh Gurdwara.
 When I started the blog in 2006, I would regularly blog about different temples although (yes I know) most people and readers of this blog don't really care much for temples!
 So temple-related blog posts are quite rare now.
 Well, anyway, I had this afternoon free.
-Daughter was busy with school homework, my wife stayed with her and my boy bravely decided to come with Dad on a temple visiting afternoon :) We headed towards Thalang, in the center of Phuket island, which used to be the main population area before the tin mining boom of the 19th century led to the growth of Phuket Town and Kathu.
+Daughter was busy with school homework, my wife stayed with her and my boy bravely decided to come with Dad on an afternoon Phuket temple tour :) We headed towards Thalang, in the center of Phuket island, which used to be the main population area before the tin mining boom of the 19th century led to the growth of Phuket Town and Kathu.
 There are quite a lot of temples around Thalang and I wanted to revisit several to get new photos and update the pages on the blog.

 We started at Wat Sri Sunthorn which is a little south of Thalang and north of the Heroines Monument.
 Sri Sunthorn was one of 2 sisters known as the Heroines of Thalang who led the people of Phuket against a Burmese invasion in 1785.
 The temple used to be hard to spot from the road, but the entrance has been widened recently.
 There are multiple buildings, but the main attraction is a pretty darn big reclining Buddha which sits on the roof.

 (above) My boy and the Buddha.
 He's about 5 feet tall, so you can see that's a Big Buddha :)